Twitter transfer of power: Trump gets @POTUS

-Shortly after Donald Trump is sworn in as the 45th president of the United States, he will gain another prestigious title: @POTUS.
+Immediately after Donald Trump was sworn in as the 45th president of the United States, he gained another prestigious title: @POTUS.

-The Obama administration will hand over the Twitter handles for official accounts like @POTUS, @FLOTUS, @VP, @WhiteHouse and @PressSec to the incoming Trump administration on Friday in the first Twitter transfer of power in U.S. history.
+The Obama administration handed over the Twitter handles for official accounts like @POTUS, @FLOTUS, @VP, @WhiteHouse and @PressSec to the incoming Trump administration on Friday in the first Twitter transfer of power in U.S. history.

-Sean Spicer, the incoming White House press secretary, said Friday morning he would get to take over the @PressSec account at exactly 12:01 p.m. after Trump officially becomes president.
+The Twitter handles officially switched over at 12:01 p.m., right after Trump was sworn in as president.

-Trump's team will be able to start fresh with accounts.
-All of the tweets from the previous administration will be removed and archived on a set of newly created accounts, including @POTUS44, @VP44 and @FLOTUS44.
+The accounts for Trump's team start fresh.
+All of the tweets from the previous administration were removed and archived on a set of newly created accounts, including @POTUS44, @VP44 and @FLOTUS44.

 If you've retweeted or embedded posts from these accounts over the years, they will still show up, but from an account ending in 44.